fairy2853/django-react-site/README.md

 but dont forget to start docker before

-and after that you can see a sit eon localhost:80
+and after that you can see a site on localhost:80